-"Chapter 1.
-Introduction" on page 1-1 gives an overview of the Infoprint 4000 and 3900 Advanced Function Printer characteristics and basic concepts.

-"Chapter 2.
-Characteristics of The Advanced Function Printers" on page 2-1 describes the Infoprint 4000 and 3900 Advanced Function Printer functions and features in detail.

-"Chapter 3.
-Organizing the Planning Team" on page 3-1 describes the installation planning team and specifies the tasks for which each team member is responsible.

-"Chapter 4.
-Preparing the Processing Environment" on page 4-1 describes requirements associated with channel attachment, pattern storage, and Advanced Function Presentation licensed programs.

-"Chapter 5.
-Preparing the Physical Environment" on page 5-1 specifies the Infoprint 4000 and 3900 Advanced Function Printer environmental, electrical, and space requirements.

-"Chapter 6.
-Configuring the Simplex Models" on page 6-1 provides work sheets on which you can record your configuration choices.

-"Chapter 7.
-Configuring the Duplex Models" on page 7-1 provides work sheets on which you can record your configuration choices.

-"Chapter 8.
-Forms Identification Work Sheets" on page 8-1 provides work sheets to record form identification names and their characteristics.

-"Chapter 9.
-Configuration Information Descriptions" on page 9-1 describes the configuration options for the Infoprint 4000 and 3900 Advanced Function Printers that can be defined at installation time.

-"Chapter 10.
-Obtaining Supplies" on page 10-1 lists supplies used in the Infoprint 4000 and 3900 Advanced Function Printers and describes how to order them.

-"Chapter 11.
-Selecting and Testing Forms" on page 11-1 describes the basic requirements for forms used in the Infoprint 4000 and 3900 Advanced Function Printers and describes methods for evaluating them.
+- "Chapter 1.
+Introduction" on page 1 gives an overview of the Infoprint 3000 Printer characteristics and basic concepts. - "Chapter 2.
+The Advanced Function Printers Characteristics" on page 21 describes the Infoprint 3000 Printer functions and features in detail. - "Chapter 3.
+Organizing the Planning Team" on page 39 describes the installation planning team and specifies the tasks for which each team member is responsible. - "Chapter 4.
+Preparing the Processing Environment" on page 45 describes requirements associated with channel attachment, pattern storage, and Advanced Function Presentation licensed programs. - "Chapter 5.
+Preparing the Physical Environment" on page 57 specifies the Infoprint 3000 environmental, electrical, and space requirements. - "Chapter 6.
+Configuration Information Descriptions" on page 73 describes the configuration options for the Infoprint 3000 printers that can be defined at installation time. - "Chapter 7.
+Configuring a Simplex Printing System" on page 99 provides work sheets on which you can record your configuration choices. - "Chapter 8.
+Configuring a Duplex Printing System" on page 107 provides work sheets on which you can record your configuration choices. - "Chapter 9.
+Defining Forms" on page 115 describes the types of form definitions that are standard on the Infoprint 3000, details what information is needed to define new forms, and provides a work sheet to record form identification names and their characteristics. - "Chapter 10.
+Obtaining Supplies" on page 119 lists supplies used in the Infoprint 3000 printers and describes how to order them. - "Chapter 11.
+Selecting and Testing Forms" on page 123 describes the basic requirements for forms used with the Infoprint 3000.